 As our loved ones age, they often need more assistance with daily tasks and specialized medical care.
 Many families place their trust and confidence in assisted living centers and nursing homes to meet those needs.
 However, with alarming frequency, elder care facilities put their hunger for profits above the needs and rights of their residents.
+In such situations, a Norfolk personal injury lawyer can be essential to ensure justice for those affected.

 A huge gap often exists between Norfolk, VA, nursing home brochures and commercials and the low quality of care delivered to seniors.
 I’m Ed Atkinson, and I handle elder abuse and nursing home negligence cases in Norfolk, VA, and throughout Hampton Roads.